SIGPLAN/SIGPLAN.github.io/Awards/Dissertation.md

 title: "John C. Reynolds Doctoral Dissertation Award"
 ---

-Presented annually to the author of the outstanding doctoral dissertation in the area of Programming Languages.
+Presented annually to the author of an outstanding doctoral dissertation in the area of Programming Languages.
 The award includes a prize of $1,000.
-The winner can choose to receive the award at ICFP, OOPSLA, POPL, or PLDI.
+The awardee can choose to receive the award at ICFP, OOPSLA, POPL, or PLDI.
+At the discretion of the Selection Committee, multiple awards and/or honorable mentions may be presented for a given year.

 All questions about the John C. Reynolds Doctoral Dissertation Award should be directed to **<mailto:reynolds_award@sigplan.org>**.